graijo/java-tutorial-for-beginners/README.md

 An ```interface``` is primarily used when you have two software components that need to communicate with each other, and there is a need to establish a contract.

-**Interface can have constant(int a=5) declartion not variable(int a)
+**Interface can have constant(int a=5) declartion , not variable(int a) .
+Abstract class allow variable (int a) and constants(int a=5 OR static int a=5 OR static final int a=5)   .
 Interface can have a default method implemented.
-Interface good :-Your providing interface and 3rd party provides implementation Interfaces can have default methods to provide backward compatibility for old interfaces so that they can have new methods without affecting existing code in the implemented classes**
+Interface good :-Your providing interface and 3rd party provides implementation.
+Interfaces can have default methods to provide backward compatibility for old interfaces so that they can have new methods without affecting existing code in the implemented classes**
 Recall the following example: `ComplexAlgorithm` defines the interface which helps both the teams involved.